Course Outline

 Requirements

-• Proficiency in at least one programming language (Scala, Python, or JavaScript).
+• Familiarity with at least one programming language (Scala, Python, or JavaScript).

-• Understanding of Git, REST API design, and CI/CD workflows for government.
+• Knowledge of Git, REST API design, and CI/CD workflows for government projects.

-• Fundamental knowledge of Docker and Kubernetes concepts.
+• Basic understanding of Docker and Kubernetes concepts.

-• Interest in integrating AI/LLM technologies into enterprise software engineering.
+• Interest in applying AI/LLM technologies to enterprise software engineering initiatives.

 Audience

-• DevOps Engineers implementing AI pipelines in government environments
+• DevOps Engineers implementing AI pipelines for government systems

 • R&D teams exploring AI-assisted development for government applications